justingolden21/desktopclock/README.md

 ### Styleguide and Linting

-This project uses ESLint, Prettier for VS code, and the AirBNB Javascript style guide.
+This project uses ESLint and Prettier for VS code.

 VS Code Extensions: